element-plus/element-plus-nuxt/README.md

 ## Installation

 > [!WARNING]
-> Since the [dayjs](https://github.com/iamkun/dayjs) used internally by element-plus is not a [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), in order to ensure that it can be converted into a JavaScript module before startup, you need to add a `.npmrc` file to the root directory of the project and add the following configuration:
+> Since the [dayjs](https://github.com/iamkun/dayjs) used internally by element-plus is not a [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), in order to ensure that it can be converted into a JavaScript modules before startup, you need to add a `.npmrc` file to the root directory of the project and add the following configuration:
 > ```
 > shamefully-hoist=true
 > ```